Adult Still's disease

 Adult Still's disease can only be diagnosed after other diseases are ruled out.
 You may need many medical tests before a final diagnosis is made.

-A physical exam may reveal a fever, rash, and arthritis.
-The health care provider will use a stethoscope to listen for changes in the sound of the heart or lungs.
+A physical exam may show a fever, rash, and arthritis.
+The health care provider will use a stethoscope to listen for changes in the sound of your heart or lungs.

 - Complete blood count (CBC) may show a high number of white blood cells and reduced number of red blood cells.